 CRS in Bosnia and Herzegovina

-Poor economic conditions coupled with divisive nationalistic political rhetoric, mono-ethnic communities and segregated schools continue to threaten the stabilization of the region.
-War victims, women victims of rape, their families and general citizens struggle to recover from the violent conflict that left 400,000 people suffering from post-traumatic stress disorder.
+Poor economic conditions coupled with divisive nationalistic political rhetoric, mono-ethnic communities and segregated schools continue to threaten the stability of the region.
+Returnees, war victims, women victims of rape, their families and citizens in general are still struggling to recover from the violent conflict that left 400,000 people suffering from post-traumatic stress disorder.

 Country News and Stories